Let’s get down to it – Getting Organized

 Relationships during a medical crisis require work and grace from everyone involved.
 Even the best friend can say the ‘wrong thing’ during such an emotional time.
 When patients have the energy, maintaining and strengthening friendships can actually be a life-affirming investment during treatment.
 Patients can help their loved ones to understand and care by sharing their thoughts and experiences.

 They can create a safe space for conversation by welcoming questions and telling people which topics of discussion are okay.
-They can lead by example, showing others how to use humor and honesty to handle issues when communication is difficult.
+They can lead by example, showing others how to use humour and honesty to handle issues when communication is difficult.
 And they can invite their loved ones to talk about life outside of the cancer experience, to share their daily joys and sorrows.

-It can be heartbreaking when friends disappear during cancer treatment, and it helps to focus on the friends who stay.
+It can be heart-breaking when friends disappear during cancer treatment, and it helps to focus on the friends who stay.
 In the end, cancer survivors look back with great appreciation for the incredible friends who were there for them during treatment.
 Those friendships grow to be deeper and more meaningful than before.

 It may be impossible for a family dealing with sarcoma to continue fulfilling commitments and participating in activities that they valued before cancer.
 Lowering expectations of oneself and redefining priorities during treatment are often necessary, especially when it comes to pleasing other people and meeting their needs.